 Haworthias are one of the easiest succulents to care for, which makes them popular houseplants.
 They are great plants for beginners.

 These succulents are generally slow-growing and can stay in the same pot for years.
 For best health, Haworthias should be repotted into fresh soil every two to three years.
 Many Haworthias freely offset and form clusters much larger than the individual plant.
-When the cluster has outgrown its pot, repot your Haworthia in the spring or early summer.
+When the cluster has outgrown its pot, repot your Haworthia in spring or fall.
 Clean any dead or shriveled leaves, and move the plant into a larger pot with fresh soil mix only if the cluster covers the entire surface of the soil.
 Repotting time is also the time to take offsets for propagation.

 How to Propagate Haworthia